Review ID resolution

 View stitched records

-A stitched record is a unique output of the Stitch process that associates the Amperity ID to an individual customer record.
+A stitched record is a unique output of the Stitch process that associates the Amperity ID to a customer.

 The Stitched Records tab in the Data Explorer shows a table with a row for each of the individual records that share the same Amperity ID.